Gregory of Durrës

 Gregory of Durrës (Gregori i Durrësit; Grigor Konstantinidhi; Γρηγόριος ο Δυρραχίου; Gregorius Dyrrhachii; Gregory of Dyrrachium) (or Gregory the Printer) (c.
 1701–1772) was an Albanian scholar, printer, typographer, teacher, and Eastern Orthodox Christian monk and cleric of Ottoman Albania who is thought to have invented a particular Albanian alphabetic script, the Elbasan script, used to write the Elbasan Gospel Manuscript.
 The manuscript is one of the oldest known pieces of Albanian Orthodox literature, as well as the oldest known Eastern Orthodox Bible translation into Albanian.

 Life

 Gregory was born around the end of the 17th century.
-He is firstly mentioned in 1720 when he is noted to have met a Serbian illuminist in Ottoman Berat.
+He is first mentioned in 1720 when he is noted to have met a Serbian illuminist in Ottoman Berat.
 Gregory is reported to have been a student of the Aromanian philosopher Ioannis Chalkeus, a significant figure in the Greek Enlightenment.
 Before moving to Moscopole, he worked as a teacher in Berat.

 Academic career

 As a budding scholar, Gregory first arrived in Moscopole some time before 1730, according to historical author Robert Elsie.
 At least in 1744 Gregory is mentioned as a teacher at the New Academy of Moscopole.
 Before 1731 he became a monk, during which time he most probably learned the art of printing.
 It is not proven where he did his training for printing, though the Venetian printmaker Nikolaos Glykys in Venice is sometimes mentioned in this regard.